einarwh/experiments-in-powerblog/content/draft/fluent-logs.md

 > Expected scope #0 of type Dictionary for log entry #0 'Hey there! but found scope of type String instead.
 ```

-And of course we could put the right property on the wrong scope, but that should manifest itself as some combination of the errors we've seen.
+And of course we could put the right property on the wrong scope, but that should manifest itself as some combination of the errors we've already seen.

 ## Individual messages

 Sometimes, we only care about individual log messages or entries.
 We can use the `Contains` method for that.
-There are four overloads, the example below uses all of them.
+There are four overloads; the example below uses all of them.

 ```csharp
 Check.That(log)